ohbm/hackathon2020/logistics.md

 The TrainTrack will cover topics ranging from good code practices, code and data version control, high performance computing, data visualization, and machine learning.
-Each session will have its own computing requirements, but at a baseline, we strongly recommend that participants make sure that they have the following general computing requirements satisfied.
+Each session will have its own computing requirements, but at a baseline, we strongly recommend that participants make sure that they have the following general computing requirements satisfied in order to be able to follow along with the sessions on their own devices.
 We will have a virtual help desk available to help participants with installation issues.
 </p>